LesFerch/WinSetView/DownloadHelp.md

 ![image](https://user-images.githubusercontent.com/79026235/153110135-41cee079-b244-4bae-ae5d-add8d3f2754a.png)

-Assuming you did not see the above error message, **WinSetView.hta** may take 5 seconds or so to load the fist time.
+Assuming you did not see the above error message, **WinSetView.hta** may take a few seconds to load the fist time.
 This delay is just Windows setting things up to allow an **hta** script to run.
 Subsequent launches of the app should only take about 1 second.

 To use the app, please follow the steps in the guide below...